 A wheel with more weight on it will accept greater brake pressure before lockup; a wheel with less weight will lock up with less brake pressure.

 So, as you apply brakes and your weight is transferred forward, you need to shift your body toward the rear of the bike, to transfer weight back on to the rear wheel; and at the same time, you need to both decrease rear braking and increase front braking force.
 This is even more important on descents, because descents shift weight forward.

 Two keys to effective speed control and safe stopping are controlling wheel lockup and weight transfer.
 This weight transfer is even more pronounced if your bike has a front suspension fork.
-Front suspension "dips" under braking, increasing the weight transfer (see also Section 4.F).
+Front suspension "dips/compresses/dives" under braking, increasing the weight transfer (see also Section 4.F).
 Practice braking and weight transfer techniques where there is no traffic or other hazards and distractions.

 Everything changes when you ride on loose surfaces or in wet weather.
+It will take longer to stop on loose surfaces or in wet weather.
 Tire adhesion is reduced, so the wheels have less cornering and braking traction and can lock up with less brake force.
 Moisture or dirt on the brake pads reduces their ability to grip.
-The way to maintain control on loose or wet surfaces is to go more slowly to begin with.
+The way to maintain control on loose or wet surfaces is to go more slowly.